L33B072/Renamer-F360/INSTALL.md

    - **Windows**: `%APPDATA%\Autodesk\Autodesk Fusion 360\API\Scripts\`
    - **Mac**: `~/Library/Application Support/Autodesk/Autodesk Fusion 360/API/Scripts/`

-2. **Copy the script files:**
+2. **Copy the script folders:**
-   - Copy `SimpleCloudRenamer.py` and/or `CloudFileRenamer.py` to the Scripts directory
+   - Copy `SimpleCloudRenamer/` and/or `CloudFileRenamer/` folders to the Scripts directory
+   - Make sure to copy the entire folder (containing both .py and .manifest files)

 3. **Access from Scripts menu:**
-   - Scripts will appear in the Scripts and Add-Ins dialog for easy access
+   - Script folders will appear in the Scripts and Add-Ins dialog for easy access

 ## Usage